Tsimwi/Teaching-HEIGVD-AMT-2019-Project-Two/doc/apiDocumentation.md

 To get the documentation about the endpoints you can go on [http://localhost/auth/swagger-ui.html](http://localhost/auth/swagger-ui.html) when the topology is launched.

-Once you are logged you receive a JWT to be able to make other call on API (add an user and update your password).
+Once you are logged you receive a JWT to be able to make other calls on API (add a user and update your password).

 ### Choices

 #### API "privacy"

-For this API we only have 3 endpoint:
+For this API we only have 3 endpoints:

 - one for authentication
 - one to add a new user (only for admin users)
 - one to update his password

-We chose to expose only thews endpoint to be very strict.
-We have no utility yet to get the user informations or a list of all users, that's why we don't have a `get /users` or a `get /users/<mail>`.
+We chose to expose only three endpoints to be very strict.
+We have no utility yet to get the user information or a list of all users, that's why we don't have a `get /users` or a `get /users/<mail>`.

 #### Admin privilege

-We chose the point that only an administrator can add an account to the auth api.
+We chose that only an administrator can add an account to the auth api.

 #### Update password

 To update the password we use the method `PATCH`.
-We chose this method because for an `user_entity` we will only change one properties and the payload of the request is identical for every requests (except the value of the password of course).
+We chose this method because for a `user_entity` we will only change one propertiy and the payload of the request is identical for every request (except the value of the password of course).

 #### Payload verification

 To verify that the payload given in the request is valid we implemented a kind of _reflexion_.
-For the class of the payload we get all _getter_ and then we apply them on the payload and we check that the result of the _getter_ method is not null or not empty.
+For the class of the payload we get all _getters_ and then we apply them on the payload and we check that the result of the _getter_ method is not null or not empty.

 ```java
     /**